Boston College Eagles baseball

 The Boston College Eagles baseball team represents Boston College in NCAA Division I college baseball.
 The team participates in the Atlantic Division of the Atlantic Coast Conference.
 The head coach of the Eagles is Todd Interdonato, and the team plays its home games at the newly constructed Eddie Pellagrini Diamond at Harrington Athletics Village after having played at Shea Field from 1961 to 2017.

 NCAA Division I tournament

-The team has been selected to play in the NCAA Division I baseball tournament nine times, most recently in 2023.
+The team has been selected to play in the NCAA Division I baseball tournament ten times, most recently in 2026.
 It has played in the College World Series four times, the most recent being 1967.